JonasKruckenberg/imagetools/.changeset/angry-tigers-tickle.md

 'vite-imagetools': patch
 ---

-fix: generateImageID failing for files with spaces
+fix: make `generateImageID` work for files with spaces